levdjepko/python_learning_curve/README.md

 I also put in some stuff to work with APIs using Python, Pandas, etc.

-Some of the stuff is from freecodecamp.org - I am a supporter of their mission for the last three years :)
+Some of the stuff is from freecodecamp.org - I have been a supporter for the last three years :)

-Many tasks are solved puzzles from https://www.hackerrank.com/interview/preparation-kits
+Many tasks are solved puzzles from https://www.hackerrank.com/interview/preparation-kits.

+Also, some of the items are from Amazon-like lists from Leetcode